mofodox/TILNotes/README.md

   JWTSecret=tilnotesapi
   ```
 - Once you have the dependencies installed, to run the API server: type `go run main.go`
+- To test the server is working, visit `http://localhost:1337/` and you can see a string `Hello World` is sent.

+### Run on Docker Container:

+__*Make sure you have Go and Docker installed on your host machine.__

+- Clone the project
+  - via ssh: `git clone git@github.com:mofodox/TILNotes.git`
+  - via https: `git clone https://github.com/mofodox/TILNotes.git`
+- Build the custom image: `docker build -t <any_name_you_want> .`
+- After the image has been successfully built: `docker-compose -up`
+- To test the server is working, visit `http:localhost:8080` and you can see a string `Hello World` is sent.

+You can play around with TILNotesAPI with a REST API client such as POSTMAN or whichever you prefer.

+Have fun!

+---

 ## Endpoints